 Held in the Hand is a collection of commissioned sculptural artworks created by contemporary artists.
 The collection includes objects inspired by the world around us and the world of our imaginations.

 A summary report of the Held in Hand responsive evaluation project is available for download with kind permission from Leicestershire Heritage and Arts Service.
 The project titled 'Held in Hand' explored creative uses of the Held in the Hand collection in special needs settings.
-Click on the box below to read the report.
+Click below to read the report.